Paolumaya/Maya-Lore/Inspiration/Sera Chatter 1.md

 3. **Unique Advantages:** Their combined form could be great for specific tasks.
 Sera's strategy + Bloom's poison/senses/tongue could make them effective investigators or even specialized hunters.
 4. **Conflict Ideas:**
     - Someone wants to capture/study/weaponize them.
-    - They need to find a specific item/place to stabilize their fusion.
+    - They need to find a specific item/place to stabilize their integration.
     - Bloom's instincts lead them into danger or towards a discovery.
     - Internal conflict: Sera wanting normalcy vs. accepting her new reality; Bloom wanting more freedom/fun vs. understanding consequences.
     - Encountering the monster that orphaned Bloom, forcing a confrontation.